stormit-cloud/cdk-example-s3-cloudfront/README.md

-# Deploy website with S3, ACM Certificate,CloudFront Distribution and Route 53 with AWS CDK
+# Deploy website using S3 bucket, ACM certificate, CloudFront distribution and Route 53 with AWS CDK

 This repository contains AWS CDK TypeScript code that deploys an S3 bucket(with website endpoint), an ACM certificate, a CloudFront distribution and Route 53 records.
 It's a work of [StormIT](https://www.stormit.cloud) and we cannot take responsibility for the consequences of using the provided code as it is ultimately the responsibility of the user to understand and use the code appropriately in their specific use case.